 For Canadian Worship Leader & Songwriter Brooke Nicholls, the last four years have felt like a whirlwind.
-From touring across Canada playing over 350 dates, to being named Female Vocalist of the Year by the Canadian Gospel Music Association not just once, but three times and having her new album nominated for a 2020 Juno Award - it’s been an incredible journey.
-But this didn’t come out of nowhere; like all good seemingly ‘overnight success’ stories, the truth is much longer and more storied.
+From touring across Canada playing over 400 dates, to being named Female Vocalist of the Year by the Canadian Gospel Music Association three times AND being nominated for a Juno Award - it’s been an incredible journey.
+But for an artist who’s already achieved so much, where do you go next?

 When Brooke released her debut album, ‘Found In You’ (rel.
 Dec.
 5, 2016), she didn’t know what to expect; she just knew she had songs she needed to share.
 What she quickly realized was that the album was going to establish her as a writer and artist who could hold her own, and open touring opportunities with some of the industry’s leading artists.
 That first year of Brooke’s career culminated in her being named the New Artist of the Year and the Female Vocalist of the Year at the Canadian Gospel Music Awards.
 Fast forward to 2019, Brooke released her sophomore album, ‘Pursue’, to even more critical success.
 The album’s eponymous lead single charted Top Ten at Canadian Christian Radio and was awarded Inspirational Song of the Year at the Canadian Gospel Music Awards.
 The second single, ‘Turn My Eyes’, was streamed over 600,000 times on Spotify and was named Praise & Worship Song of the Year at the CGMAs.
 Most incredibly, ‘Pursue’ was nominated for Christian/Gospel Album of the Year at the 2020 Juno Awards alongside the biggest names in Canadian Christian music.